A different way to divorce: supportive, considerate, sensible, constructive, mutual.

-Collaboratively trained attorneys and their clients meet with collaboratively trained mental health/child specialist neutrals and collaboratively trained financial neutrals in a process that has been shown to reduce conflict, preserve families, and promote lasting settlement agreements.
-It’s a private process, done far away from the courts, and results in a complete Settlement Agreement.
+The New Jersey Family Law Act now recognizes Collaborative Practice, giving you a new divorce method with strategies to dissolve your marriage together in a collaborative way.
+Collaboratively trained attorneys and their clients can meet with collaboratively trained mental health/child specialists and financial neutrals in a process that has been proven to reduce conflict, preserve families, and promote lasting marital settlement agreements.